Your Business Idea

 digitally by creating a web and social media presence.
 There are a number

 of people locally who can help with this process, just reach out to your Economic Development Department for a referral.
-From there, you can reach out to our local newspaper, the Deerfield Valley News, to discuss your advertising options.
+From there, you can reach out to our local Chamber, the Southern Vermont Deerfield Valley Chamber of Commerce.
+You can also reach out to our local newspaper, the Deerfield Valley News, to discuss your advertising options.
 Locally, 100.7 The Peak radio station runs throughout the Deerfield Valley and the Southern Vermont region and can be a good way to spread the word as well.
 There are always ways to tell people about your business, no matter how many advertising dollars you have.

 Secretary of State.
 The VT SoS website will help to walk you through what type of business you should register as, registering for applicable State, employee, and Federal tax systems, and also any State required permits, or licenses depending on your business type.